abdulkdawson/ai-case-study/README.md

 >"Octoparse enables you to scrape these websites by rotating anonymous HTTP proxy servers.
 In Cloud Extraction, Octoparse applies lots of 3rd party proxies for automatic IP rotation.
 For Local Extraction, you can add a list of external proxy addresses manually and configure them for automatic rotation."

-* <p align="right"> <a href="#top">Back to top</a> </p>
+<p align="right"> <a href="#top">Back to top</a> </p>

 ## Landscape

-Octoparse is a major player in the Web Scraping Software market which sits within the Data Engineering industry.
-Over the last decade, numerous innovations and trends have contributed to the rise of Data Engineering.
-10 years ago, there was a demand for increased analytical abilities, which required improved data management and processing.
-Companies would be forced to make huge investments in order to provide data scientists with the data and processing that they required.
-This led to the rise of open-source software frameworks such as Hadoop.
-Years later, there was the rise and adoption of cloud data warehouses (CDWs)like Amazon Redshift, the first widely adopted cloud data warehouse.
-Now, companies like Facebook, Netflix, and Google are leading the charge in data engineering.
+Octoparse is a major player in the web scraping software market, which is a part of the data engineering industry.
+Over the past decade, various innovations and trends have contributed to the growth of data engineering.
+Ten years ago, there was a need for enhanced analytical abilities, which required better data management and processing.
+Companies had to invest significantly to provide data scientists with the necessary data and processing capabilities.
+This led to the emergence of open-source software frameworks like Hadoop.
+Later, cloud data warehouses (CDWs) like Amazon Redshift became popular and widely adopted.
+Today, companies like [Meta](https://www.meta.com/), [Netflix](https://www.netflix.com/), and [Google](https://www.google.com/) are leading the way in data engineering.

-* <p align="right"> <a href="#top">Back to top</a> </p>
+<p align="right"> <a href="#top">Back to top</a> </p>

 ## Results